manofgod747/Economics/README.md

 ## Appendix
 ### A Note on Classical Economics
-Classical Economics is defined as the current (2024) leading economic theories that revolve around the theoretical assumptions made by Richard Keynes, The Chicago School of Economics...
+Classical Economics is defined as the current (2024) leading economic theories that revolve around the theoretical assumptions, or manipulations, made by Richard Keynes.
+The Chicago School of Economics is based on sound reasoning but lacks theoretical maturity.
+The Austrian School of Economics is likewise based on sound reasoning but does not aim to model anything.

 The principles (or lack of principles) of classical economics makes errors of assumption.
 These assumptions serve to complicate and confuse economic theory.
 The foundational errors are the following: